 - aural polyps — loss of hearing and bloody discharge from your ear

 - cervical polyps — abnormal bleeding or heavy periods

-- colonic polyps – blood in your stool, pain, constipation or diarrhoea
+- colonic polyps — blood in your stool, abdominal pain, constipation or diarrhoea

-- nasal polyps – a feeling like a cold that won’t go away, headaches or loss of smell
+- nasal polyps — feeling like you have a cold that won't go away, headaches or loss of smell

 - uterine — irregular menstrual bleeding